 What if I’m struggling with mortgage payments?

-Can I let out my vacant properties during lockdown?
+Can I still let out my vacant properties?

-Yes, updated government guidance has made it clear that moves can now go ahead.
+Yes, the latest government guidance has made it clear that moves can go ahead.
 Where possible, opt for virtual viewings before prospective tenants visit the property in person, in order to minimise public health risks.
 All physical viewings should take place by appointment and only involve members of a single household.

 If you think you can help us with this, we can help you let out your vacant property and facilitate a ‘virtual’ application and sign-up in line with social distancing guidelines.